Last updated on August 8th, 2023 at 03:56 am

 It is perhaps one of the most frustrating travel scams in Europe because, as a tourist, you wouldn’t know how to differentiate between a real and a fake policeman.

 If this happens to you, ask them to take you to a police station.
 Let them know that you will only deliver your documents at a police station and not in public.
 It will be the only way to make them leave.

 9. Travel Deals Too Good To Be True

 When something is too good to be true, we should step back and analyze it in depth.
 Generally, we will conclude that it is not real, and we will save ourselves from a significant loss.

 This scam is about excellent travel deals that trigger your desire to buy.
 However, you will find out it was all a scam in the end.

 The president of Travelers United explained that after the travel demand increased, prices have also risen.
 Therefore, people are looking for the cheapest travel and stay packages that they can get.
-Those very affordable packages effortlessly sway some travelers to get over email or phone calls and get scammed.
+Those very affordable packages effortlessly sway some travelers who send money or crypto currency and get scammed.

 Moreover, in the Vatican, there have been many complaints by people who fell for a tour package deal already sold to someone else before.
 Some other people have stated that scammers sell tours with fake promises, such as avoiding queues or entering places off-limits to the public.